NoxInmortus/docker-maniaplanet/README.md

 ## Configuration

-Volume to mount is `/home/container` (to be Pterodactyl compliant) and contains all Trackmania files.
+Volume to mount is `/home/container` (to be Pterodactyl compliant) and contains all maniaplanet files.

 |Ports|Usage|
 |-|-|